 What is the lifetime value of a dental patient?

 Across regular cleans, fillings, restorative work and the occasional crown or implant, dental patient lifetime value is typically several thousand dollars.
-A single new patient who stays with your practice for 5–10 years represents significant long-term revenue.
+A single new patient who stays with your practice for 5 to 10 years represents significant long-term revenue.

 Does demand recovery work for dental after-hours calls?